top of page

 • For all Digital works, a document listing all technical requirements must be submitted.

-Additional Guidelines
+Other Guidelines

 • Pieces of any length are eligible, but priority will be given to pieces under 15 minutes.